INFORMSJoC/2022.0285/README.md

 python kfold_split.py
 ```

 Then, the model can be trained by each training set.
 The file`train_classifier_linear.py`is the starting program for training.
 The file `framework.py` includes the main framework for training and evaluating the model.
 The model is in the file `cross_encoder.py`.
+The parameter `--test_prefix` can be set to different proportions of data to train the model on partial data.
+The parameter `--attention_head` can be used to control the number of heads of the fusion attention mechanism.

 ```
 python train_classifier_linear.py